ship-nix/docs/src/servers/ssh.md

 ## Add SSH keys on DigitalOcean

-Uploading your SSH keys on DigitalOcean is a time-saver because you can select to add them to the server when you create a new server from ship-nix.
+Uploading your SSH keys on DigitalOcean is a time-saver because you can select to add them to the server when you create a new server from {{appName}}.

 <img src="/images/do-ssh-keys.webp" />